flutter/website/src/get-started/flutter-for/ios-devs.md

 SwiftUI lays out views using the following process:

-1. The parent view proposes some size to the child view.
+1. The parent view proposes a size to its child view.
-1. The child decides the size it requires by going through this same process with its own list of children.
-It passes down the proposed size and asks its child what size it wishes to be.
+1. All subsequent child views also propose a size to their child's view, while asking that child what size it wants to be.
-It then returns the size it requires to its parent.
-1. The parent lays out the child, respecting the size that the child requested.
+1. Each parent view renders its child view at the returned size.

 Flutter differs somewhat with its process:

-1. The parent widget passes constraints down to its children (maximum height and width, and minimum height and width).
+1. The parent widget passes constraints down to its children Constraints include minimum and maximum values for height and width.
 1. The child attempts to decide its size by going through this same process with its own list of children.
 It tells its child what its constraints are, and asks it what size it wishes to be.
-1. The parent lays out the child, ensuring that it’s within the original constraints.
+1. The parent lays out the child.
+If the requested size is within the constraints, it will use that size.
+Otherwise, it will override the request.

-Flutter differs in how the parent widget asserts its size and can overrule the child’s desired size.
+Flutter is different because the parent widget can overrule the child’s desired size.
 To force a child to be a specific size, the parent can use tight constraints.
-Consider a constraint tight when its minimum value equals its maximum value.
+A constraint is tight when its minimum value equals its maximum value.

-In SwiftUI, views can choose to expand to the space that the parent has said is available, or choose to be the size of its content.
+In SwiftUI, views can choose to expand to the available space, or be the size of its content.
 Flutter widgets behave similarly.
 However, parents can offer unbounded constraints, where one or both of the maximum values is infinity.
-In these cases, if the child is expanding, you will get an overflow warning, as shown below:
+If the child is expanding and it has unbounded constraints, you will get an overflow warning, as shown below:

 ```dart
 UnconstrainedBox(